MaHeNow/serious-endless-runner/DevDiary.md

 }
 ```

-If the player walks into a collectible, it emits an event with the number of points to add to the score and destroys itself.
+If the player walks into a collectible, it emits an event with the number of points to add to the score.
+Then it destroys itself.
 To increase the score, we let the game controller listen to that event:

 ```cs
 // GameController.cs